-Check out this cool blues tree… keep in mind this is not a map of all important
+Check out this Cool Blues Tree… keep in mind this is not a map of all important

 blues guitarists — just the ones most influential to Jimmy.

 You can also listen to 1 hour webinar presentation with me (Claude Johnson and Jimmy Dillon) discussing the blues tree.
 Enjoy.

 CJ: Hey, it’s Claude Johnson and I’m here with Jimmy Dillon.
 How’s it going, Jimmy?

 JD: It’s going good.
 It’s blues time, Claude.

 CJ: All right, and we’re here also with Virtual.

 Virtual: Hey, Claude.
 It’s great to be here.
 Hey, Jimmy.
 I’m really excited about this call because, first of all, an hour with you talking about blues is literally like getting a masters degree in blues guitar.
 And, of course, I’m really excited about just kind of hearing how you connected all these pieces to rocking the “Blues Deluxe”, which is coming out on July 18th.
 I was there for the filming and I have to say, Jimmy, I think it’s your best product yet.

 CJ: Yeah, so we’re going to talk about the new course and we’re going to talk about the blues tree and right now you can see a couple names.
 We’re just going to give you a little slice of the tree and at the end you’ll see that big picture.
 But I want to kind of zoom-in on some different areas.
 T-Bone Walker, I mean…